TheScienceMuseum/heritage-connector/docs/record_linkage.rst

 Expand each of the code snippets in this section for working code examples.

-1. **Create training data** by loading :code:`owl:sameAs` links between Heritage Connector and Wikidata records into the graph.
+1. **Create training data** by loading :code:`owl:sameAs` links between records in your collection and Wikidata records into the HC graph.
 These may have been created through mining descriptions for IDs and URLs (see :py:meth:`heritageconnector.entity_matching.lookup.wikidata_id`), or manually, maybe through crowdsourcing.
 2. **Transform training and test data** for records with a specific :code:`skos:hasTopConcept` value to be used by the machine learning classifier.

     .. raw:: html